Teaching Young Children About Racism & Stereotypes

 Refer to Books and Movies as Examples

 While introducing these terms and explaining them to children is undeniably important, there is only so much explanation that we can do ourselves.
-That said, referring to examples of how racism and stereotypes exist in our society is a great way to expand their knowledge in these areas.
+That said, referring to examples of how racism, stereotypes, and racial injustice exist in our society is a great way to expand their knowledge in these areas.

-The following list of books and movies are all great examples that touch upon racism and stereotypes in a manner that allows children to easily process and understand these themes:
+The following list of books and movies are all great examples that touch upon racism and discrimination in a manner that allows children to easily process and understand these themes:

 - A is for Activist by Innosanto Nagara